Being a Real Catholic

 - Assist at Holy Mass “virtually” — through the internet or by watching a video or DVD of the Mass; see links below under “Practical Tips”.
 Though not a substitute for assisting at Holy Mass physically, there are nevertheless real graces and benefits to be obtained from “virtual assistance” at Mass, as explained here.

 - Remember that sacramental absolution is not absolutely necessary for you to be forgiven of mortal sin.
 If sacramental absolution is impossible for you to obtain, perfect contrition suffices to restore the state of sanctifying grace; however, it is important to understand what perfect contrition is and how it “works”.
-See here: What is Perfect Contrition?
+See here.

 - Realize you are not alone: Get in touch with other real Catholics on the internet, and you will find out that there are others who are thinking and searching like you, perhaps even right in your hometown.
 See below under “Practical Tips” for links to various web sites where you can get to know other like-minded Catholics, who can help you with advice, best practices, encouragement, support, getting in contact with a priest, etc.

 - If you have enough people in your area who are interested, you can start a new mission and request that a priest visit you from time to time.
 Don’t forget to pray!
 All things are possible with God!
 Begin with prayer, and be patient.